Government aid to alleviate the effects of the DANA: What are they and who can apply for them?

 • In the autonomous community of Andalusia: various points in the provinces of Malaga, Almeria, Granada, Seville, Huelva and Cadiz.

-Urgent government action to rebuild and revive areas affected by the DANA
+Urgent Government measures to rebuild and revive areas affected by the DANA

 The Government took immediate response measures to save lives, identify victims and ensure basic supplies and security.
-Given the scale and magnitude of this natural disaster, the first Council of Ministers following the DANA, held on 5 November, agreed:
+In addition, and given the scale and magnitude of this natural disaster, the first Council of Ministers following the DANA, held on 5 November, agreed:

 • To declare the communities of Comunitat Valenciana, Castilla-La Mancha, Andalusia, Andalusia, the Balearic Islands and Aragon as areas seriously affected by a civil protection emergency .
 This declaration allows the Government to act urgently to care for the affected population and to speed up the implementation of actions.

-• Also approved was the Royal Decree-law on urgent measures in response to the damage caused by the hurricane, which includes measures that complement those contemplated in the previous declaration.
+• Also approved was the Royal Decree-law on urgent measures in response to the damage caused by the DANA, which includes measures that complement those contemplated in the previous declaration.

 Subsequently, the Council of Ministers on 11 November agreed:

-• To approve the Royal Decree-law on urgent measures to promote the Immediate Response, Reconstruction and Relaunching Plan in response to the damage caused by the hurricane, with 110 additional measures.
+• To approve the Royal Decree-law on urgent measures to promote the Immediate Response, Reconstruction and Relaunching Plan in response to the damage caused by the DANA, with 110 additional measures.

 To whom are the measures in the agreements addressed?